emilyzhou112/emilyzhou112.github.io/dsm_analysis/dsm_report.md

 **Secondly**, population is also unevenly distributed, with wards in city center being much more densely populated.
 Even though water amenities are more often found in urban wards, it is unlikely that access to clean and safe water is ensured for all households even without the presence of flood.
 Consequently, the flood would only exacerbate existing problems.

 **Thirdly**, it is important to acknowledge here that results obtained from this analysis is only an underestimation of water accessibility vulnerability in Dar es Salaam.
-The water amenities queried from OSM in this analysis does not fully summarized water sources for households in Dar es Salaam.
+The water amenities queried from OSM in this analysis does not fully summarize water sources for households in Dar es Salaam.
 As piped water service is extremely unreliable and characterized by extensive rationing and low pressures, households rely on various sources of water.
 This includes drilling private deep wells, installing water pumps and reserve tanks, buying water from vendors, neighbors, and mosques, and even stealing and installing illegal pipes (Mapunda et al. 2018).
 Since OSM is an open- source platform, it is unfeasible for us to know whether private wells and reserve tanks are mapped, nor is it possible for us to conclude how water accessed from vendors, both legal and illegal, would be affected during flood.
+On top of that, Dar es Salaam is a rapidly growing city and the water sector is informal and unstable in many ways, meaning that the quality of our data is also not consistent over time.

 ## Conclusions